medusajs/medusa/docs/content/add-plugins/stripe.md

 This section guides you over the steps necessary to add Stripe as a payment provider to your Medusa server.

-If you don’t have a Medusa server installed yet, you must follow our [quickstart guide](../quickstart/quick-start) first.
+If you don’t have a Medusa server installed yet, you must follow the [quickstart guide](../quickstart/quick-start) first.

 ### Install the Stripe Plugin